confluentinc/examples/ccloud-observability/docs/index.rst

    Confluent Platform components–such as ksqlDB, Kafka Streams, Connect, and Control Center–count towards the cluster partition limit.

 #.
 Check the ``Partition count change (delta)`` panel. |ccloud| clusters have a limit on the
    number of partitions that can be created and deleted in a 5 minute period.
-This single stat provides the absolute difference between the number of partitions at the beginning and end of the 5 minute period.
+This statistic provides the absolute difference between the number of partitions at the beginning and end of the 5 minute period.
 This over simplifies the problem.
-An example being, at the start of a 5 minute window you have 18 partitions.
+For example, at the start of a 5 minute window you have 18 partitions.
 During the 5 minute window you create a new topic with 6 partitions and delete a topic with 6 partitions.
 At the end of the five minute window you still have 18 partitions but you actually created and deleted 12 partitions.